Sudan

 “Apostasy” and “blasphemy”

-“Blasphemy” remains a criminal offence, however the provision has been amended.
-Prior to the amendment Article 125 of the Penal Code stated:
+“Blasphemy” remains a criminal offense; however, the provision has been amended.
+Prior to the amendment, Article 125 of the Penal Code stated:

-“Whoever, by any means, publicly abuses or insults any of the religions, their rites, or beliefs, or sanctities or seeks to excite feelings of contempt and disrespect against the believers thereof, shall be punished with imprisonment for a term not exceeding one year, or with a fine, or with whipping which may not exceed forty lashes.”[ref]https://centerforinquiry.org/blog/on-apostasy-and-blasphemy-in-sudan/[/ref]
+“Whoever, by any means, publicly abuses or insults any of the religions, rites, or beliefs, or sanctities, or seeks to excite feelings of contempt and disrespect against the believers thereof, shall be punished with imprisonment for a term not exceeding one year, or with a fine, or with whipping, which may not exceed forty lashes.”[ref]Mohamed Salih Aldsogi, “On Apostasy and Blasphemy in Sudan”, Center for Inquiry, 28 September 2018 https://centerforinquiry.org/blog/on-apostasy-and-blasphemy-in-sudan/ [/ref]

 Freedom of Assembly